Intrinsic alignments of galaxies in multiple projections

-As mentioned in Section \ref{sect: wg+ method}, the choice in the integration limit $\Pi_{\mathrm{max}}$ can have a significant impact on the measurement of $w_{g+}$.
+As mentioned in Sect. \ref{sect: wg+ method}, the choice in the integration limit $\Pi_{\mathrm{max}}$ can have a significant impact on the measurement of $w_\mathrm{g+}$.
 In order to match the measurements of the quadrupole more closely, which is dependent on the 3D separation between a galaxy pairs, the results in the main body of the text are measured with $\Pi_{\mathrm{max}}=20\mathrm{Mpc}/h$, matching the maximum $r$ and $r_p$ values.
-In order to give so insight into the influence of the choice in $\Pi_{\mathrm{max}}$ on the results, Figure \ref{Fig:IA TNG300 pimax} shows $r_p w_{g+}$ when measured with $\Pi_{\mathrm{max}}=102.5\mathrm{Mpc}/h$, for both shape samples $n_\star>300$ (continuous lines) and $\mathrm{log}(M_\star \ h/\mathrm{M_\odot})>10.5$ (dashed lines) in all three projections $x$ (light blue), $y$ (medium blue) and $z$ (dark blue), similar to Fig. \ref{Fig:IA TNG300} in the main text.
+In order to give so insight into the influence of the choice in $\Pi_{\mathrm{max}}$ on the results, Fig. \ref{Fig:IA TNG300 pimax} shows $r_p w_\mathrm{g+}$ when measured with $\Pi_{\mathrm{max}}=102.5\mathrm{Mpc}/h$, for both shape samples $n_\star>300$ (continuous lines) and $\mathrm{log}(M_\star \ h/\mathrm{M_\odot})>10.5$ (dashed lines) in all three projections $x$ (light blue), $y$ (medium blue) and $z$ (dark blue), similarly to Fig. \ref{Fig:IA TNG300} in the main text.

-When comparing Figure \ref{Fig:IA TNG300 pimax} to the top panel of Figure \ref{Fig:IA TNG300}, we can see that the shape of the correlation functions has changed, mainly for large scales ($r_p\gtrsim3\mathrm{Mpc}/h$).
+When comparing Fig. \ref{Fig:IA TNG300 pimax} to the top panel of Fig. \ref{Fig:IA TNG300}, we can see that the shape of the correlation functions has changed, mainly for large scales ($r_p\gtrsim3\mathrm{Mpc}/h$).
 The signal shape matches that of the quadrupole (Fig. \ref{Fig:IA TNG300}, bottom panel) less closely.
-Moreover, the signal at these larger scales is much noisier for a larger $\Pi_{\mathrm{max}}$, which is apparent in both the larger error bars in Figure \ref{Fig:IA TNG300 pimax} and the divergence of the different projections.
+Moreover, the signal at these larger scales is much noisier for a larger $\Pi_{\mathrm{max}}$, which is apparent in both the larger error bars in Fig. \ref{Fig:IA TNG300 pimax} and the divergence of the different projections. \FloatBarrier